 If you don’t have surplus capital, you may be able to remortgage to buy your partner out.
 For instance, if you have £150,000 of equity and your property is worth £250,000, you may be able to remortgage to release some equity.
 You can then use the funds to buy your partner out and remove them from the mortgage.

 If you do choose this option, it’s likely your monthly mortgage payments will be higher than what you’re paying now.
 This is because your loan amount will increase.
 Nonetheless, the difference in what you pay each month may not be that different.
-This depends on what rate you’re on now compared to the new deal you’re offered.
+This depends on the rate you’re on now compared to the new deal you’re offered.

 You may also struggle to get a mortgage as a single applicant, especially if your income is low.
-If you have another person you’d like to add on to the mortgage, it may become easier to pass affordability checks.
+If you have another person you’d like to add to the mortgage, it may become easier to pass the affordability checks.
 Nonetheless, this is unique to your individual circumstances and you may have no issues with affordability.

 If you’re unable to remortgage or you don’t have enough savings to buy your partner out, there are other alternatives to consider.

 The first alternative is an obvious option which is to sell the home.
-Once the property is sold, you can then split the proceeds with your partner accordingly and go your own ways.
+Once the property is sold, you can then split the proceeds with your partner accordingly and go your own way.
 Selling a property can take a while and if you aren’t on speaking terms with your partner, it can certainly cause issues and delays.

 Selling may be counterintuitive, as you perhaps want to stay in your home due to the location or other reasons.
 Another option is to try and get a second charge on your home, which is another alternative to a remortgage.